clcain/bash-2fa/README.md

-# bash-2fa
-A 2 factor authentication code generator front-end for oathtool using Bash.
+A 2 factor authentication code (TOTP) generator front-end for oathtool using Bash.
 Requires installation of oathtool (available from oath-toolkit).

-# How to install
+## Installation
+1. Install oath-toolkit (e.g. `sudo apt install oath-toolkit`) and ensure that `oathtool` can be run from the command line.
-1. Navigate to the src/ directory.
+2. Navigate to the src/ directory.
-2. Run `bash install.sh` (sudo password will be required to copy exectuable into /usr/local/bin)
+3. Run `bash install.sh` (sudo password will be required to copy exectuable into `/usr/local/bin`)

+## Configuration
+Configure your tokens in `~/.bash-2fa/tokens.conf`.
+Use the existing tempalate for fomatting.

-# Usage instructions
+## Usage
-`2fa [token_name]` will return the current authentication code for the token called "token_name".
+If token_name is configured with a key in `~/.bash-2fa/tokens.conf`, run `2fa token_name` will return a 2FA code for this token.